SMT-V Submission Guidelines

 - The videos will be published one at a time on a regular basis, with previous videos archived on the website.

-Submissions will be evaluated in two stages.
-Authors will first submit a proposal, and then (if the proposal is judged as suitable) a script/storyboard draft that will be sent to peer evaluators for anonymous double-blind review.
-If the script/storyboard draft is accepted, the author would be invited to produce a video, which would be subject to an open, collaborative review process before being accepted for publication.
-Send the proposal to the SMT-V Editor.
+Submissions will be evaluated in three stages.
+(1) Authors submit a short proposal to the SMT-V editor, who will arrange for double-blind review with quick turnaround.
+(2) If the proposal is judged as suitable, a script/storyboard draft will be sent to peer evaluators for double-blind review.
+(3) If the script/storyboard draft is accepted, the author is invited to produce a video in collaboration with the editors; the final version would be subject to a final approval by the editors before publication.

 Stage I: Abstract and Storyboard/Script Draft